preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/header/header-65/index.rst

 .. image:: header-search-settings-65.png

 + **Search Box on Header**: If a search box should be available in the header, select this option.
-+ **Default Search Box text to Query string (q) value**: Available when the option above is selected.
++ **Add @search parameter to the query string**: Available when the option above is selected.
 For advanced search implementations.
 With this option active you can add parameters to the search query string, for various implementations.